Qena Governorate: Cities and towns

 As of 2018, nine cities (or towns) in Qena had a population of over 15,000 inhabitants.

 Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), in affiliation with the Ministry of Investment (MOI), there are two industrial zones in this governorate: Al-Kalaheen Industrial Zone - Qeft, and Hou Industrial Zone Nag'a Hamadi.
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in Qena:

 Projects and programs

 In 1981, the Basic Village Service Program (BVS) had several water, road and other projects going on in several marakiz in the Qena Governorate.

 In 2016, Switzerland committed to funding a solid waste management program in Qena, a project with the Egyptian Ministry of Environment that will conclude in 2021.
 The National Solid Waste Management Programme (NSWMP) involves the construction of infrastructure for new as well as the expansion and improvement of existing waste treatment, landfill, and recycling facilities.

 In 2018, the Our District (Hayenna) project was launched with the help and investment of Switzerland.
 The project is to improve land use, and living conditions for people in the Qena Governorate.